If you’re one of the many people who struggle with financial problems, you might have asked yourself “Can you go to jail for debt?”

 This is just one reason that if you find yourself with debts you cannot meet, your best bet is to seek legal advice.
 The skilled and seasoned Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer understand that money problems can happen to even the most well-intentioned people.
-We offer a free consultation to evaluate your financial situation and create a plan to keep you out of jail.
+We offer a free consultation to evaluate your financial situation and help you get out of debt.

-A federal law, the Fair Debt Collection Practices Act, prohibits debt collectors who are collecting debts for others from engaging in abusive or harassing conduct.
-If you owe money, creditors can sue you in court.
+Can you go to jail for debt?
+According to the federal Fair Debt Collection Practices Act, debt collectors collecting debts for others are prohibited from engaging in abusive or harassing conduct, and that includes threats of sending you to jail.
+However, if you do not pay your debts, your creditors can sue you in court.

 In Ohio, you have 28 days to answer or respond to a court complaint against you by creditors.
 Even if you disagree with the amount of money claimed or you do not believe you owe the money, you should respond by filing an answer.
 If you don’t file an answer, if you overlook a legal summons and complaint, or if you don’t show up in court when you are supposed to, the creditor can win the case by default and receive a judgment against you.